-Key Dates All community Strengthening Grants open on the All community Strengthening Grants open on the 1st Monday in April and closing last Friday in April 1st Monday in September and closing last Friday in September Process • Read the Grant Standard Guidelines to check your criteria. i iowcii iai t Talk to Volunteer and Events Officer via phone 13 99 72 or email grants@westwimmera.vic.gov.au.
+Key Date es All community Strengthening Grants open on the 1st Monday in April and closing last Friday in April 1st Monday in September and closing last Friday in September Process Read the Grant Standard Guidelines to check your idea meets the Flowchai rt criteria.
+Talk to Volunteer and Events Officer via phone 13 99 72 or email grants@westwimmera.vic.gov.au.
 Register your group or organisation on SmartyGrants.
 Complete the online grant application form by the due date outlined on our website.
 Applications assessed by grants panel and then approved by Council.
-Successful applicants notified, funding agreement issued and signed by both parties and funds paid.
-At the conclusion of the grant period (12 months from the approval of the grant) the grant must be acquitted (See acquittal process in this guideline) Standa rd These standard guidelines include important information and requirements Guidelines that are common to all the three streams when preparing an application.
-1. GRANT S STREAMS All funding streams should relate back to the objectives of the Council Plan 20
+Successful applicants notified, funding agreement issued and sign by both parties and funds paid. by both parties and funds paid.
+At the conclusion of the grant period (12 months from the approval or the grant) the grant must be acquitted (See acquittal process in this guideline) Standard l These standard guidelines include important information and requirements Guideline es that are common to all the three streams when preparing an application.
+1. GRANT S NT STREAMS - All funding streams should relate back to the objectives of the Council Plan 2021-20